Immerse in your deepest reality

 An artwork engaging your conscious exploration of awareness and sensation, to release attachments, face aversions, and perceive and attune to clearest reality.

-Inspiration and references
+Inspiration

 Examples of key aesthetic elements of Locus: